Visit the institution website for COVID‑19 updates

 - There are additional entry requirements for the Independent and Supplementary Prescribing option module.
 Please see the Independent and Supplementary Prescribing course page for details.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
-The minimum for IELTS is 6.0 overall with no element lower than 5.5, or equivalent will be considered acceptable.
+The minimum for IELTS is 6.0 overall with no element lower than 5.5, or equivalent.
 Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
 If you have alternative qualifications or do not meet the IELTS requirement we also offer a range of Pre-Sessional English Programmes.

 You may be eligible to gain Recognition for your Prior Learning (RPL).